dennisppaul/umfeld-arduino/documentation/Umfeld-on-RPI.md

 ```

 this step by step guide has been tested on a *Raspberry Pi 4 Model B* and *Raspberry Pi 400* with Raspberry Pi OS (64-bit), *Debian Bookworm* ( Released: 2025-05-13, Size: 1152MB ) installed.

-however, it has not been tested carefully. there might be glitches …

-## Quickstart

-Raspberry Pi OS (64-bit), *Debian Bookworm* with *Umfeld* and all dependencies pre-installed can be download as an image from: http://dm-hb.de/umfeld-rpi and installed with tools like [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-the image has been tested on a *Raspberry Pi 4 Model B* and *Raspberry Pi 400* with Raspberry Pi OS (64-bit), *Debian Bookworm* ( Released: 2025-05-13, Size: 1152MB ) installed.

-the credentials are:

-- name : `umfeld.local`
-- user: `umfeld`
-- password: `umfeld123`

 ## Preparing the Build Environment on Raspberry Pi OS (with desktop)